 Pick a simple color palette and bring clothes around those colors.
 Go to Pinterest or Google some travel OOTD for inspiration.
 That way you can avoid the urge to bring your whole closet with you when you travel.

 Usually, when I pack my clothes for a trip, I like picking versatile items that I can easily mix and match.
 I also like taking photos of myself wearing each set of clothes (with all the combinations they can possibly have).
+And then save them on my phone.

 This gives me a visual reference when I’m on the actual trip itself – so I don’t have to do any guesswork anymore on which item pairs best with which.
 It saves me tons of time when getting ready!